 In 2012, we were able to build a boardwalk on our Guckenburg-Sturm preserve.
 This was a great opportunity that increased conservation and encouraged the community to come out and enjoy nature.

-Our most recent achievement was in 2018 when preserved our largest property to date.
+In 2018 we preserved our largest property to date.
 With the preservation of over 700 acres of forestland and an entire northern lake we reached a milestone of protecting 5,900 acres with 30 miles of shorelines on 54 conserved properties.

 We feel very lucky to have had so many great opportunities.
 To watch the number of preserves and conservancies grow and to consistently protect more land each year has only strengthened our commitment to protecting natural lands in northeast Wisconsin.